Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 (We could start a drinking game with this . . . every time I write the word “value,” drink!)

 The reason I do a per-page rate is because website projects almost always go off the rails.
-Clients will come saying, “It’s only going to be an x-page site.”
+Clients will come in saying, “It’s only going to be an x-page site.”
 But once you dig in and provide strategy, that will likely change (and be more).
 But if you quoted on what they presumed the number of pages to be, you’ll be screwed.
-So I always give them a per page rate.
+So I always give them a per-page rate.
 I will say something like, “Based on the current site we’re talking about, which looks to be this many pages, I expect the final quote to be around X. But this number can change if we add more pages.”
 (And, of course, during the drafting process, I would alert the client if it’s looking like there will be a significant increase in pages.)

 Case studies.
 Effective case studies are usually short—think 1 to 2 pages, max.
 But they take A LOT of work because they usually involve talking to one of your client’s clients.
-I often start at $500 per case study (and I suspect I’m on the lower side).
+I often start at $750 per case study (and I suspect I’m on the lower side).

 Video scripts.
 Again, developing a script for a short video—like 30 to 60 seconds—might not sound like a lot of work, but it is.
 Especially since you usually need to think in terms of copy and video and provide directions for both.
 I’m anywhere from $450 to $750 per script (and I suspect I might be on the lower side, to be honest).